Fraud for Employers FAQs

 - Notice of Unemployment Insurance Claim Filed (DE 1101CZ) (PDF) (sent to the last employer when a UI claim is filed).

 - Notice of Wages Used for Unemployment Insurance Claim (DE 1545) (PDF) (sent to base period employers when benefits are paid).

 - Benefit Audit (DE 1296B) (PDF) (sent to an employer who reports wages for a Social Security number during the same calendar quarter that UI benefits were paid under that Social Security number).

 Review Benefit Audit Forms for information on how to respond to certain forms you may receive from the EDD.

 When a claim is filed, we send the DE 1326ER form to base period and last employers.
 Our system recognizes duplicate employer names and will not mail the DE 1326ER when the employer names are an exact match.
-However, if the person who filed the Unemployment Insurance claim did not provide us with the exact employers' names, our system will mail a DE 1326ER to each employer name.
+However, if the person who filed the unemployment claim did not provide us with the exact employers' names, our system will mail a DE 1326ER to each employer name.
 For example: